Expressions

 Extension function call

 Extension functions are defined only on specific types.
-They can be called similar to method calls in many other languages:
+They can be called similarly to method calls in many other languages:

 42.toString(); // toString() is a stdlib function that is defined on Int type